Insights from Our Experts

 Top 5 Reasons Why You Should Use Golang

 The buzz around efficiency, security, and ease of development using different programming languages are ceaseless.
-Whenever a new programming language is introduced, it is looked upon with much anticipation.
+Whenever a new programming language arrives, it creates much anticipation among developer communities.
 However, it is still a debatable point to decide which programming language is better than the other for development.

-The Go language or Golang is the ‘popular guy’ in the block.
+The Go language or Golang is the ‘popular guy’ on the block.
 It’s been successful enough to capture the attention of prominent developer communities and businesses.

 A Brief History of Golang

-Ken Thompson, Rob Pike, Robert Griesemer and few other engineers at Google are the masterminds behind the revolutionary Golang.
-It was their attempt to resolve the common crisis faced by the developer’s community.
-They designed Golang as a lightweight system with productive features to fasten up the development process.
-It is intended to be a versatile programming language which is loved by the developers.
+Ken Thompson, Rob Pike, Robert Griesemer, and few other engineers at Google are the masterminds behind the revolutionary Golang.
+They attempted to resolve the routine crisis faced by the developer’s community.
+Golang is designed as a lightweight system with productive features to fasten the development process.
+It has turned out to be a versatile programming language that is loved by the developers.
 Although there are high performing languages such as C, Golang makes it easy to code and be super-performing at the same time.
-In the era of multi-core computers, Golang offers an approach to solve the worries and confusion.
+In the era of multi-core computers, Golang offers an approach to solve the worries and confusion of software coding.

 How Golang Leads the Race